 “The first year went well … with over 200,000 households having chosen to switch to CoffeeB and we are optimistic that many more will follow suit in the coming years,” wrote Wilde.
 “Our R&D team is continuously working on making our coffee blends and machines even better, giving consumers the most sustainable solution to conveniently drink high quality coffee.”

 Developed over five years, the CoffeeB system is a single-serve coffee machine that does away with the plastic pod or capsule.
-Instead, the new system utilizes round balls of coffee called (what else?)
-Coffee Balls instead of old-school plastic or aluminum capsules.
-Coffee Balls, which are wrapped in a layer of algae that keeps the coffee fresh and protected from flavor loss, can be dropped into a compost bin after they are used.
+Instead, the new system utilizes round balls of coffee called Coffee Balls instead of old-school plastic or aluminum capsules.
+Coffee Balls, which hold the coffee in a compostable layer of algae that keeps the coffee fresh and protected from flavor loss, can be dropped into a compost bin after they are used.

 Currently the CoffeeB system is only available in Switzerland (the home of parent company Migros), France and Germany.
 Wilde has told The Spoon that he expects the CoffeeB to enter the North American market at some point, but hasn’t given a firm timeline.